Jocker666z/ffmes/README.md

 #### Option 2 details - copy stream to mkv with map option
 Copy stream in mkv file, with streams selection if source have more than 2 streams.

-#### Option 3 details - encode audio stream only
-Encode the selected audio streams of video files (or all of them).

-#### Option 4 details - add audio stream with night normalization
+#### Option 3 details - add audio stream with night normalization
-From inplace matroska video (with audio), add stream with night mode normalization (the amplitude of sound between heavy and weak sounds will decrease).
+Add stream with night mode normalization (the amplitude of sound between heavy and weak sounds will decrease).
 The new stream is in opus, stereo, 320kb.
+The final will be a mkv

+#### Option 4 details - encode one audio stream only
+Encode the selected audio stream of a video file, with the same settings as option 1.
+The final will be a mkv.

 #### Option 13 details - split or cut video file by time
 Cut or split one video by time.
 Examples of input: